6. Measures in other sectors

 Many MEASURES IN OTHER SECTORS beyond the immediate scope of the health system are being taken to prevent further spread of the virus.
 This section contains information on many of these areas, including border and travel restrictions and economic and fiscal measures, among others.

-The entire country has been placed under lockdown (Decision of the Council of Ministers No.243 of 24 March 2020 “On the Declaration of Natural Disaster Situation”; Normative Act No.3 of 15 March 2020 “On special administrative measures during the period of infection caused by COVID-19”, amended by Normative Act No.12 of 2 April 2020).
+The entire country was placed under lockdown in March 2020 (Decision of the Council of Ministers No.243 of 24 March 2020 “On the Declaration of Natural Disaster Situation”; Normative Act No.3 of 15 March 2020 “On special administrative measures during the period of infection caused by COVID-19”, amended by Normative Act No.12 of 2 April 2020).

-All borders (air, sea, land) are closed until further notice.
-Only goods are allowed to pass through.
+All borders (air, sea, land) were closed and only goods were allowed to pass through.
 Between 10 March 2020 and 16 March 2020, all airports, ports and ground crossing points with Italy, Greece, Montenegro, North Macedonia and the United Kingdom were closed.
 On 15 March 2020, the border between Albania and Kosovo was closed.

 • Mobility (transport)